Brainstem

 | CN IV nucleus | Inferior colliculus level | Superior oblique (depression in adduction, intorsion) | Only CN to exit dorsally and decussate |

-CN IV is unique in 3 ways: (1) only CN that exits dorsally, (2) only CN that fully decussates, (3) longest intracranial course → most vulnerable to trauma.
+CN IV is unique in 3 ways: (1) only CN that exits dorsally, (2) only CN that fully decussates, (3) longest intradural/cisternal course → vulnerable to trauma.
+(Note: CN VI has the longest subarachnoid course → classic false-localizing sign with raised intracranial pressure.)
 Its nucleus is at the inferior colliculus level.

 Midbrain Cross-Section — Superior Colliculus Level